LifeBogger presents the Full Story of a dependable left-back who is best known by the nickname “The machine”.

 Clyne finished his youth career at Crystal Palace and played 139 games for them at a difficult time for the club – which included the administrator trying to sell the youngster to Wolves.

 He endured competition and won the battle out with his rival, Calum Chambers, for the right-back slot.
-This attracted Liverpool, who was in a need of replacing their right-back, Glen Johnson.
+This attracted Liverpool, who was in need of replacing their right-back, Glen Johnson.

 Clyne became the eighth man in history to move from Southampton to Liverpool.
 The rest, as they say, is now history.